ghoneycutt/puppet-docs/source/guides/style_guide.markdown

 ## 8. Quoting

-All strings that do not contain variables should be enclosed in single quotes.
-Double quotes should be used when variable interpolation is required.
+All strings that do not contain variables shall be enclosed in single quotes.
+Double quotes must be used when variable interpolation is required.
 Double quotes may also be used to make a string more readable when it contains single quotes.
 Quoting is optional when the string is an alphanumeric bare word and is not a resource title.